python/mypy/README.md

     $ python3 -m pip install --no-binary mypy -U mypy

-If you wish to test out the compiled version of mypy for development version of mypy, you can directly install a binary from https://github.com/mypyc/mypy_mypyc-wheels/releases/latest.
+If you wish to test out the compiled version of a development version of mypy, you can directly install a binary from https://github.com/mypyc/mypy_mypyc-wheels/releases/latest.